-- 1) Verify that the Low Pressure Alarm switch is enabled. - 2) Close all flowmeter valves. - Set inlet air pressure to desired set point pressure.
-Read pressure on supply gage. - 4) Locate the pressure switch to be adjusted. - 5) To adjust, loosen the knurled lock nut at the top of the switch. - 6) Rotate the Adjusting Wheel:
+- 1) Verify that the Low Pressure Alarm switch is enabled. - 2) Close all flowmeter valves. - 3) Set inlet air pressure to desired set point pressure.
+Read pressure on supply gage. - 4) Rotate the Adjusting Wheel:

-CW -Turn the top of the switch clockwise to increase the pressure set point below which the alarm will trip.
+CW -Clockwise to increase the pressure set point below which the alarm will trip.

-CCW - Turn the top of the switch counterclockwise to decrease the pressure set point so the pressure must drop to a lower value to trip the alarm.
+CCW - Counterclockwise to decrease the pressure set point so the pressure must drop to a lower value to trip the alarm.